automixer/gtexporter/README.md

 The intent of this project is to create an easy-to-scale, vendor-agnostic Prometheus exporter for gNMI streaming telemetries.
 To satisfy these two requirements, the relevant design choice is to put the YANG data model at the center: Incoming gNMI streams are treated as part of this known data structure and processed accordingly.
-The "awareness" of the underlying data model is a crucial enabler for exporting a stable and predictable metric set for Prometheus.
-This, in turn, allows horizontal scaling of the monitoring system with a robust vendor-neutral approach.
+The "awareness" of the underlying data model enables the export of a stable and predictable metric set for Prometheus and, in turn, allows horizontal scaling of the monitoring system with a robust vendor-neutral approach.

 The application design is built around these ideas:
 - Several app instances can be spawned on different machines across the network.